verseles/xpm/README.md

 # pacman -Syu will be called before install_pacman and remove_pacman
 install_pacman() { # $1 means an executable compatible with pacman (Arch Linux)
-	$1 -S $xNAME      # with --noconfirm, with sudo if available }
+	$1 -S $xNAME      # with --noconfirm, with sudo if available only for pacman }

 remove_pacman() { # $1 means pacman compatible
-	$1 -R $xNAME     # with --noconfirm, with sudo if available }
+	$1 -R $xNAME     # with --noconfirm, with sudo if available only for pacman }

 # dnf update will be called before install_dnf and remove_dnf